How to convert a screenshot to PDF on Mac and iPhone: Step-by-step guide

 - Work across devices: PDFs preserve formatting perfectly, whether saving screenshots as PDFs on a Mac, PC, iPhone, or iPad.

-- Extract OCR seamlessly: Advanced PDF editors enable searching and editing text directly from screenshot PDFs using optical character recognition (OCR).
+- Extract and search text with OCR: Advanced PDF editors enable searching and editing text directly from screenshot PDFs using optical character recognition (OCR).

 - Compress files efficiently: Images take up much space, but you can save screenshots as PDFs in a compressed format.
 For example, with PDF Squeezer, you can compress a 7 MB screenshot to 1MB with close to zero quality loss.